 Lobuche Peak Climbing with the Everest Base Camp

-Lobuche east peak climbing offers a great opportunity of 6000 meters trekking peak climbing with the hike to EBC.
+Lobuche east peak climbing offers a great opportunity of 6000 meters of trekking peak climbing with the hike to EBC.
 This peak is situated between the Chola pass and Everest base camp.
-Importantly we trek the less trodden section of Everest region to get to the Lobuche base camp.
+Importantly we trek the less trodden section of the Everest region to get to the Lobuche base camp.
 As you climb to the southern Base Camp at an altitude of 5500 meters, you will have stunning views of Ama Dablam, Tawache, and many more spectacular mountains.
 The stunning views of mt.
 Everest and parade of peaks from the Lobuche summit is simply break-taking.
 Lobuche east peak summit can be reached with some degree of difficulty by gaining the notch with a descent followed by a climb of steep snowy slopes to the amazing top.

 Climbing Training: all Climbing Gear Provided

 A Climbing Clinic course is held at a base camp organized by our experienced mountain expert instructors.
 This will ensure that you acquire the necessary skills and confidence to achieve your goal.
-You don't need to have the prior climbing experience to join this Lobuche east peak climbing.
+You don't need to have prior climbing experience to join this Lobuche east peak climbing.
 However, a good outdoor experience and a sound level of fitness are necessary.
 The more fit you the more you enjoy your adventure.
 Thus Lobuche east peak climbing offers a great opportunity for wonderful trekking to peak climbing in the glorious Everest region.